 This page expands on the "Evidence of Collusion" section from our "Questions and Answers" page, with more details about each person involved and the ways in which they were connected to both Russia and the Trump campaign in 2016.

 1.)
 George Papadopoulos.
-It is now a legally established fact that a Russia-connected contact (who has since gone missing) "told defendant Papadopoulos about the 'thousands of emails'" Russia had collected.
+It is now a legally established fact that a Russia-connected contact (who has has possibly gone missing) "told defendant Papadopoulos about the 'thousands of emails'" Russia had collected.
 This conversation took place in April 2016, well before the e-mails began to leak out, but a time when "when defendant Papadopoulos had been a foreign policy adviser to the [Trump] Campaign for over a month."
 (See timeline).
 It's unclear whether he told anyone else at that time.
 Neither Papadopoulos nor anyone else in the Trump campaign reported this information to US law enforcement, and Trump continued to publicly deny that Russia was involved in the hacking of the Democratic National Committee until after the election.
 The FBI investigation of Trump campaign connections to Russia was opened after Papadopoulos disclosed this knowledge to a foreign diplomat, who passed it on to the FBI.

 Papadopoulos was also in contact with another Russia-linked businessman who copied Jared Kushner on some of his e-mails.
 Papadopoulos pushed for the campaign to reach out more directly to Russia, including offering to help set up a direct meeting between candidate Trump and Putin.
+And he after the 2016 election, he allegedly said he was “doing a business deal with Russians which would result in large financial gains for himself and Mr. Trump.”

 Sater is reported to be cooperating in an investigation of money laundering involving investments from Kazakhstan in the Trump SoHo property Sater helped run.